Take a look inside 5 images

 Bottom Line: Versatile video-based curriculum inspires reflection and action.

 Topics within Belouga are globally focused, cross-curricular, and diverse.
 When teachers create their account, they can select content area and grade level of students, and content is suggested.
-Students answer a few this-or-that questions to narrow their interests for suggested content.
-Teachers and students both can search by keywords or filter by subject or sustainable development goal (SDG).
+Students answer a few questions to narrow their interests for suggested content.
+Teachers and students can search by keywords or filter by subject or sustainable development goal (SDG).
 Within Belouga, teachers and students can also connect with classes from around the world.
 Students can be partnered with a specific buddy, or classes can connect more broadly.

 Each unit intersperses quick questions with videos, reflection questions, and activities and projects for students to complete.
-They can submit images or text through the site, and teachers can assign work to classes and view student progress from their dashboard.
+Students can submit images or text through the site, and teachers can assign work to classes and view student progress from their dashboard.
 The platform also has distance learning features like screen sharing, virtual hand raising, real-time transcription, and recording for students who missed class.

-Belouga brings everything together to make learning meaningful: real-world issues, dynamic content, cross-curricular applications tied to the content.
+Belouga brings everything together to make learning meaningful: real-world issues, dynamic content, and cross-curricular applications tied to the content.
 And after students learn, they take action.
 Allowing for other videos and hosting distance learning features make it even easier to assign and track learning.
 Each lesson or unit gives an overview of how long the project should take, which is helpful for teacher planning.
 Being able to search by estimated time would also be helpful.